woodrowbarlow/battlearena/README.md

 ## Weapons

  * **Basic Melee** is always available, but you need to be standing right next to your oponnent.
-    * Damage per Strike: 3 HP
+    * Damage per Strike: 8 HP
     * Knockback per Strike: 0.2 meters
     * Cooldown Time: 0.75 seconds
     * Starting Ammunition: Unlimited
  * **Basic Rifle** shoots small balls of energy horizontally.
-    * Damage per Strike: 0.5 HP
+    * Damage per Strike: 3 HP
     * Knockback per Strike: none
     * Cooldown Time: 0.1 seconds
     * Starting Ammunition: 150
  * **Acid Gun** shoots globs of acid out in an arc which fall downwards, pooling on the ground for a short time.
-    * Damage per Strike: 0.5 HP
+    * Damage per Strike: 3 HP
     * Knockback per Strike: none
     * Notes: The globs do not go away once they touch an enemy, and continue to do 0.5 HP of damage for each frame that the character is standing in the glob.
 The globs go away after 4 seconds.
  * **Missile Launcher** shoots slow-moving missles that move towards the nearest enemy.
-    * Damage per Strike: 15 HP
+    * Damage per Strike: 25 HP
     * Knockback per Strike: 1.5 meters
     * Cooldown Time: 2 seconds
     * Starting Ammunition: none